Sustainable fashion is both a challenging problem and a launching point for new innovation.

 Meeting the demands and expectations of a ready-to-wear fashion market is another challenge.
 The search for "new" is a consistent, necessary and also crucial part of the industry.
 However, fast fashion has significantly increased the pace of design and production almost to a point of inefficiency.
 The stress of working with the seasonal cycles is relentless and sometimes we end up creating for the sake of creating.

-I have had the opportunity of working for fashion companies of various sizes; from designing 180 styles per collection x 4 seasons a year, to being solely in charge of 50 knitted sweaters every 3 months (in addition to other product group designers), to working on a hands-on level and creating 20 styles per season, 2 seasons a year.
+I have had the opportunity of working for fashion companies of various sizes; from designing 180 styles each season, to being solely in charge of 50 knitted sweaters every 3 months, to working on a hands-on level and creating 20 styles per season, 2 seasons a year.
 What I have discovered is the emotional connection and pride I take in each individual design when I produce at a smaller scale.

 A.Oei currently follows a traditional seasonal cycle where we showcase a line of samples to fashion retailers 2 times a year (Spring and Fall), receive orders and have around 5 months to produce the orders.